Biomethane enters the grid only when it is safe, compliant and fully accounted for.

 Reverse Flow solutions allow gas to be transferred from the distribution network to the transportation network, freeing up capacity, keeping plants running and fully valuing the biomethane produced.

-In this field, Regas designs tailor-made RE.MI. cabins that integrate deodorisation, compression, cooling, gas analysis and measurement, in collaboration with network operators and specialised technology partners.
+In this field, Regas designs tailor-made RE.MI. station that integrate deodorisation, compression, cooling, gas analysis and measurement, fully compliant with the local regulation.

 At the IPRM site in Avetrana (TA), Italgas has built one of the first reverse flow plants in Italy, as part of the pilot projects incentivized by ARERA Resolution 404/2022/R/gas.